RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 Before my first HackR interview, I was emailed a big list of things to study.
 The list included a lot of JavaScript's built-in Array and String functions.
 Right off the bat, I felt a bit intimidated because although the material looked easy, the length of the pre-interview to-do list was exceptional.

-I was interviewed in person by [HackR staff] and [HackR X], a Hacker-in-Residence.
+I was interviewed in person by a Hacker-in-Residence named [HackR X] and a co-founder named [HackR staff].
 Quick aside: HackR's office space is really friggin' warm so you should dress appropriately.
 I was sweating even before I got nervous.

 [HackR X] asked me to do some live coding, which was so easy (basic looping, arrays, etc. in JS) that I got over-confident.
 I made some *really* careless mistakes (off-by-1 bug, overly-complicated algorithm, etc).
 Woops.